vitusventure/5thSRD/docs/rules/multiclassing.md

+description: Rules for creating a multiclass character from the 5e SRD (System Reference Document).

 # Multiclassing
 Multiclassing allows you to gain levels in multiple classes.
 Doing so lets you mix the abilities of those classes to realize a character concept that might not be reflected in one of the standard class options.